-A. Advocate for equitable and adequate funding for P-12 education.
+A. Advocate for equitable and adequate funding for P-12 education by:

-- 1. Ensuring that the SEEK formula fully funds a high-quality education for every publicschool student in the Commonwealth. - 2.
+- 1. Ensuring that the SEEK formula fully funds a high-quality education for every public- school student in the Commonwealth and draws more equitably from Kentucky's biennial budget resulting in responsibility shifting from majority local to majority state. - 2.
 Advocating for a direct revenue stream to support all Kentucky public schools and/or public pension systems. - 3.
 Prohibiting/not establishing vouchers, scholarship tax-credits, or any other means by which public dollars or resources are taken from Kentucky public-schools and used to fund private or charter schools.

-B. Advocate for a high-quality education for every public-school student in the Commonwealth.
+B. Advocate for a high-quality education for every public-school student in the Commonwealth by: